noi-techpark/odh-alexaskill/docs/example_phrases_de.md

 - Welche Events sind von {fromdate} bis {todate}
 - Welche Events sind am {period}
 - Welche Events sind {period}
-- Welche Veranstaltungen sind in meiner Nähe (funktioniert nur wenn die - Berechtigung erteilt worden ist)
+- Welche Veranstaltungen sind in meiner Nähe (is only working when the permission for the poi localization is granted)
-- Welche Events sind in meiner Nähe (funktioniert nur wenn die Berechtigung erteilt worden ist)
+- Welche Events sind in meiner Nähe (is only working when the permission for the poi localization is granted)

 | key |values|
 |:--|:--|